Clubhouse With No Mayo And No Bones.

 Hmmm.

 Maybe there would be a next time, then again maybe not.
 To put it bluntly, the Bloor and Jane Restaurant was a dump.
 I doubt it would even rate a single star on any restaurant critic’s review.
 The place was a relic of nostalgia from an era gone by.
 There were little handmade cardboard price signs written with magic markers everywhere.
-I noticed that the dimly lit and grease stained menu board above the grill was missing letters as well most of the fluorescent light bulbs were not working.
+I noticed that the dimly lit and grease stained menu board above the grill was missing letters as well most of the fluorescent light bulbs in behind were not working.

 As I pondered my decision about returning that morning from the lunch counter, I could see numerous stains, drips and splatters that looked like they had been there for years.
 There were so many raw egg drippings crusted on the front of the now far from stainless stainless steel fridge doors.
-All of them were now beyond the simple wipe off stage for removal as they would most certainly have to be scraped off.
+All of them were now beyond the simple wipe off stage for removal as they would most certainly need to be scraped off.

-From what I could see that morning, the Bloor and Jane Restaurant could use a thorough industrial cleaning from top to bottom.
+From what I could see on that morning, the Bloor and Jane Restaurant could use a thorough industrial cleaning from top to bottom.
 The old wooden staircase leading down to the washrooms was narrow with a very low ceiling.
 It was all I could do to get my six foot four frame down into the dingy basement and take a piss in the tiny cramped bathroom.

 Nothing looked like it had ever been replaced in the restaurant.
 All the booths along with the lunch counter and red stools were from the old original Loop Lunch Restaurant that had opened back in the early fifties.
 Back then the Bloor Street streetcar ended at Jane Street and there was a streetcar loop on the south side of Bloor just across the street from where I was sitting on that morning.
 After a couple of decades, the streetcar loop was demolished and the brand new subway would begin running under the Bloor and Jane in 1968.